owenwilderfox/JobPlacementDashboard/README.md

 * Style Changes to Navbar
 * Style Changes to JPBulletins/Index View
 ## Back-End Stories
-* Add Display Names to JPApplication Model Properties
+### Add Display Names to JPApplication Model Properties
-* Create Constructor Method for JPApplication Model
+### Create Constructor Method for JPApplication Model
-* Create Controllers for JPMeetupGroups and JPOutsideContacts with Scaffolded Views
+### Create Controllers for JPMeetupGroups and JPOutsideContacts with Scaffolded Views
-* Edit DeleteConfirmed Method on the JPStudentController: Deletion of JPStudent Also Deletes Associated JPChecklist
+### Edit DeleteConfirmed Method on the JPStudentController: Deletion of JPStudent Also Deletes Associated JPChecklist
-* Edit HTTP:POST Method in JPChecklistController: Create JPMessage When 80% of Checklist Is Completed
+### Edit HTTP:POST Method in JPChecklistController: Create JPMessage When 80% of Checklist Is Completed

 ### Limit JPApplications/Create View to Authenticated Users Only
 My task was to limit the JPApplications/Create View authenticated users only.
-I originally researched how to do this by assigning Admin and User roles in our application but ultimately went with this quick line of code:

 ### Remove About and Contact Views and Functions from Views/Home Folder and Controller
 I removed unnecessary About and Contact views and functions from the home folder and controller.